functorz-tech/momen_doc/deployment/seo.md

 For more detailed information on CSR, SSR, and SSG, please refer to publicly available online resources.

-#### 2. Configure the Range of Path Parameters
+#### 2. Range of Path Parameters

 The range of path parameter directly determines the address of the webpage (see [Parameter](https://docs.momen.app/data/parameter) for details) and will affect SEO in the following two aspects:

 * Sitemap: Links included can be generated using path parameters

-* Page Generation: In SSG mode, since pages need to be pre-generated at publication, the system will generate pages based on the set range of path parameters.
+* Page Generation: In SSG, since pages need to be pre-generated at publication, the system will generate pages based on the set range of path parameters.

 Sources of path parameter values include:

-* Static Data: Manually input fixed values
+* **Static Data**: Manually input fixed values

-* Database: Dynamically obtain values from the database, requiring table and field selection, and filter configuration
+* **Database**: Dynamically obtain values from the database, requiring table and field selection, and filter configuration

-**Static data and database data will be used together to generate sitemaps and pages**&#x20;
+**Static data and database data will be used together to generate sitemaps and pages**

 ![](<../.gitbook/assets/seo/seo3.png>)

 ![](<../.gitbook/assets/seo/seo4.png>)

-#### 3. Set Sitemap
+#### 3. Sitemap

 A sitemap is used to inform search engines about the pages on a website, helping them better understand the overall structure of the site and improve crawling efficiency and accuracy.